 Ethiopia is one of the countries affected by the impact of climate change due to increasing temperatures and rainfall fluctuation and drought.
 The Amhara region is one of the regional states in the country that faces the impact of climate change, suffering from land degradation by long history of deforestation and soil erosion.
-It is predicted that in Ethiopia crop yields could be reduced as much as 50% by 2020, directly affecting smallholder farmers.
-About 50% of Ethiopia’s economy and 85% of jobs are linked to agriculture and this is true for the Amhara region and Menjar-Shenkora woreda in particular.
+It is predicted that crop yields could be reduced as much as 50 per cent by 2020, directly affecting smallholder farmers.
+About 50 per cent of Ethiopia’s economy and 85 per cent of jobs are linked to agriculture and this is true for the Amhara region and Menjar-Shenkora woreda in particular.

 The 4R Solution Project will contribute to improved farm profitability of 40,000 smallholder farmers and their families, including 19,412 women and 20,588 men, in eight woredas of the Menjar-Shenkora district on the Northern Shewa Zone in Amhara National Regional State.
 The project is working with local partners Ethio Wetland and Natural Resources Association (EWNRA) and the Amhara Agricultural Research Institute (ARARI).

 The project will be implemented in the high potential production zones in Ethiopia on major crops of the country: Teff (indigenous cereal) and Wheat.